16.8: Detailed Figure Descriptions

 A sea arch at Jenner, CA, which has formed from a former headland being eroded in such a way that sea caves on either side meet and create a hole in the rock.
 This sea arch is less stable and will collapse in time, forming an island called a sea stack.

 The phenomenon of marine terraces.
 The area under water is currently flattening the land through wave action, but if tectonics lifts it up out of the water, this flat area then forms a terrace.
 There are three dry terraces to the left of the active erosional zone, indicating long periods of tectonics uplift interrupting wave erosion.
-A similar configuration exists in San Diego, CA, which is settled on three major marine terraces.

 "Fossil" sea stacks on a flat marine terrace.
 The flat land is pocked with these large rocky outcrops, which represent former sea stacks that have been lifted out of the ocean by tectonic movement.
 Of note is the fact that the San Andreas resides shortly out of frame to the left; because of this proximity, quake here may be quite violent and capable of several meters of uplift in one major quake.
 These rocks now form a popular bouldering site.
 Also of note are smooth rubbings 4-5 meters off the ground; the prevailing theory is that Columbian mammoths (Mammuthus columbi) used these rocks to groom their long tusks, and it is not a stretch of the imagination to see this scene twelve thousand years ago as these giant proboscideans roamed this marine terrace in family groups, waiting their turn for clean their tusks.
 (Wooly mammoths may be more familiar to readers, but they did not live at these latitudes.)

 Rip current on a beach exposed by releasing dye into the ocean.
-The dye is drawn out in the rip current perpendicular to the shore, in tight flow; this illustrates how narrow rip current are, and emphasizes that the best way to escape them is to swim parallel to the beach a few tens of meters.
+The dye is drawn out in the rip current perpendicular to the shore, in tight flow; this illustrates how narrow rip currents are, and emphasizes that the best way to escape them is to swim parallel to the beach a few tens of meters.
 Once out of the rip current, swimmers may easily return to shore, though it is impossible to swim directly against the fast flow of a rip current.

 Two topographic maps showing the same area of Esplanade Avenue, Pacifica, CA, as it developed from 1950 to 1980.
 In that thirty year period, a huge development was built very closet to the Pacifica cliffs, which are highly unstable.
 Many of these structures have since been condemned and removed.